 3. Have mini stop taps on all water feed connections

 All taps and fixtures should have mini stop taps so they can be isolated in an emergency.
 Get your plumber to install Arco valves or mini stop valves on the water lines that have flexible hose connections.

 This means if you have the unfortunate experience of the flexible hose breaking and leaking full bore water, a valve under the sink or basin can be turned to stop the water.
 This will hopefully buy more time and prevent more damage than if you had to run outside and turn the water main off.

 Secondly, it makes it easier for the plumber to replace next time when needed and therefore less labour costs.

 4. Replace existing hoses with more current, durable flexi hoses

 Your plumber will be able to recommend which flexible hoses are the best and have a reputation for quality.
 Replace all existing hoses with their recommended choice.

 When you purchase a new tap, the box will supply their own braided flexible hoses so this can’t always be changed.
 Again, ask your plumber what they recommend.

-The damage caused by a leaking flexible hoses can be expensive and incur a large insurance claim.
+The damage caused by a leaking flexible hose can be expensive and inconvenient.
 If you go away on holiday, consider turning off the water to the flexible hoses.
 This will ensure you don’t come home to a house with an indoor pool.